idaholab/moose/framework/doc/content/syntax/Physics/index.md

 Please add as much parameter checking as you can.
 The `PhysicsBase` class inherits the `InputParameterCheckUtils` that implements routines like the ones below that let you check that the user inputs to your physics are correct.

-!listing file=InputParametersChecksUtils.h start=InputParametersChecksUtils<C>::checkVectorParamsSameLength end=} include-end=true
+!listing InputParametersChecksUtils.h start=InputParametersChecksUtils<C>::checkVectorParamsSameLength end=} include-end=true

 Using this utility, consider checking that: